OUR TEAM

 Graduate student: Jasmine Pipella, BSc, PBD

 Jasmine completed her BSc with a major in Biochemistry from the University of Jamestown in June 2021.
 In September 2021, she joined the lab as a postbaccalaureate diploma (PBD) student in the Department of Physiology & Pathophysiology for two terms of lab rotations in PHGY5012 and completed her PBD in medical physiology & pathophysiology.
 In September 2022 she joined the lab as an MSc student.
-Jasmine's project will examine the effects of anti-CD3 monoclonal antibody therapy on senescent beta cell accumulation in a mouse model for T1D.
+Her project will examine the effects of anti-CD3 monoclonal antibody therapy on senescent beta cell accumulation in a mouse model for T1D. |

 Lab Alumni.